The time is now for improving advancement at HBCUs

 The best way is to track all this data in a constituent resource management (CRM) system specifically designed for higher education.
 Advancement professionals can't have a relationship with each and every alumnus, but they also can't inspire giving with vague or generic asks that are sent to everyone on their list.

-An alumni management or CRM solution can foster personal connections while conveniently storing and organizing meaningful student and alumni data.
+An alumni management or CRM solution can foster personal connections while conveniently storing and organising meaningful student and alumni data.
 Over time, alumni relationships will get stronger, your data will dive deeper, and individual gifts will grow.

 But what if the institution just doesn’t have the people or the time?